 For decades, research singled out saturated fat and cholesterol as the prime dietary villains in heart disease.
 Following a report that the sugar industry quietly funded much of that research, sugar has found itself in the spotlight.

-“Sugar has deleterious effects on the heart, and it’s important to be aware of them,” notes Haitham Ahmed, MD.
+“Sugar has deleterious effects on the heart, and it’s important to be aware of them,” says preventive cardiologist Haitham Ahmed, MD.
 “It has a negative impact on your lipids, your weight and your risk of diabetes.
 And it provides calories with no nutritional benefits.”

 Here’s a breakdown of sugar’s impact on lipids, the substances in your blood that contribute to heart disease: